frakbot/GlowPadBackport/README.md

 Please note that **the demo app has not been updated for v2.0** on the Play Store (and probably never will).
 You can try out the v2.0 demo from the [**Releases** section](https://github.com/frakbot/GlowPadBackport/releases/tag/v2.0.0) of this repo.

 [![GlowPadSample on Google Play Store](http://developer.android.com/images/brand/en_generic_rgb_wo_60.png)][4]

+## Building from source

+Clone the repository on your computer.
+The old IntelliJ IDEA and Eclipse-style projects have been discontinued, and the library has been moved to the new Gradle-based build system, and [Android Studio][1].
+You can of course continue to use this library in IntelliJ IDEA, but you'll have to build it using Gradle.

+Before being able to build the project, you will need to rename the `keystore.properties.example` and `local.properties.example` files in the repo root, removing the `.example` suffix.
+Please note that you _will_ need to provide valid values in both files, in place of the placeholders, before being able to complete a build.

+Note that `GlowPadBackport` relies on [`NineOldAndroids`][2], an awesome backport of the Android 3+ Animation APIs made by [Jake Wharton][3].
+It is referenced as a submodule here; you might need to initialize the submodule after cloning, depending on your setup.

 ## License